Sponsored by New Orleans Convention & Visitors Bureau

 We visited during the last two days of the festival.

 Fat Tuesday is the last day of the feast before Ash Wednesday.
 As a born and raised Catholic I know all about Lent and the Catholic Easter traditions, which is what Mardi Gras celebrations are about.

 I only wish I was able to celebrate Easter in such a festive way growing up in Australia.

 It was always a more somber event focused on giving up what you loved for 40 days during Lent.
 I love how this celebration focuses on the feast before the famine.

 Fat Tuesday in Australia is called Pancake Tuesday.
 The tradition is to fill up on pancakes before Lent begins.
 We’d always have pancakes with lemon and sugar on them and it was something I looked forward to.

-But, the Fat Tuesday parade is way more fun, especially for kids.
+But, the Fat Tuesday parade is way more fun, especially for kids who will love trying to catch beads and doubloons to keep as little trinkets.
 Be sure to pack a picnic feast!